-- Community Wellbeing: access to parks, Transportation, health, and nutrition.
+- Community Wellbeing: access to parks, transportation, health, and nutrition.

 - Technology: new tools and applications to help resolve a pressing issue.

-The goal of the HCC Pitch Competition is to provide financial and institutional support for students who want to make an impact on the world.
+The goal of the IDEAS Pitch Competition is to provide financial and institutional support for students who want to make an impact on the world.
 HCC is eager to harness the creativity and passion of Houston's student body to catalyze social change.

 More about the competition

-The HCC IDEAS Pitch Competition is designed to explore innovative approaches to answering pressing sustainability and societal needs.
+The IDEAS Pitch Competition is designed to explore innovative approaches to answering pressing sustainability and societal needs.

-All IDEAS are welcome.
+All the IDEAS are welcome.